 WordPress – Free and Open Source Software

-There is no doubt whatsoever that WordPress is an open source software.
-What do you mean by open source software?
+There is no doubt whatsoever that WordPress is open-source software.
+What do you mean by open-source software?

 According to Opensource.com,

-The WordPress software has been an open source software since the beginning.
+The WordPress software has been open-source software since the beginning.
 A lot of people have contributed to its development and even today thousands of volunteers around the globe continue to do so every day.
 There are lots of themes and plugins developed for WordPress.

 WordPress is free to use for anyone.
 You can download the latest version from the official WordPress repository.
 There are hundreds of themes and plugins available that can be used along with the software.